corda/cash-issuer/README.md

 At this point all the required processes are up and running.
 Next, you can perform a demo run of an issuance:

-8. From `PartyA` add a new bank account via the node shell: `flow start Add bankAccount: { accountId: 12345, accountName: Rogers Account, accountNumber: { sortCode: “XXXXXX”, accountNumber: YYYYYYYY, type: uk }, currency: GBP }` replacing `XXXXXX` and `YYYYYYYY` with your sort code and account number.
+1. From `PartyA` add a new bank account via the node shell: `flow start Add bankAccount: { accountId: 12345, accountName: Rogers Account, accountNumber: { sortCode: “XXXXXX”, accountNumber: YYYYYYYY, type: uk }, currency: GBP }` replacing `XXXXXX` and `YYYYYYYY` with your sort code and account number.
    This is the bank account that you will make a payment from, to the issuer's account.
-9. Next, we need to send the bank account you have just added, to the issuer node.
+2. Next, we need to send the bank account you have just added, to the issuer node.
 First, we need to know the linear ID of the bank account state which has just been added: `run vaultQuery contractStateType: com.r3.corda.finance.cash.issuer.common.states.BankAccountState`.
    You should see the linear ID in the data structure which is output to the shell.
    Send the account to the issuer with `start Send issuer: Issuer, linearId: LINEAR_ID`.
-10. You should see the issuer's UI update with new bank account information.
+3. You should see the issuer's UI update with new bank account information.
     Note: the issuer's account should already be added.
-11. From the issuer daemon shell type `start`.
+4. From the issuer daemon shell type `start`.
 The daemon should start polling for new transactions.
-12. Make a payment (for a small amount!!) from `PartyA`s bank account to the `Issuer`s bank account.
+5. Make a payment (for a small amount!!) from `PartyA`s bank account to the `Issuer`s bank account.
 Soon after the payment has been made, the daemon should pick up the transaction information and the Issuer UI should update in the "nostro transactions" pane and the "node transactions" pane.
-13. Assuming the correct details for the bank account used by PartyA were added and successfully sent to the issuer, then the issuance record in the node transaction tab should be marked as complete.
+6. Assuming the correct details for the bank account used by PartyA were added and successfully sent to the issuer, then the issuance record in the node transaction tab should be marked as complete.
-14. Run `run vaultQuery contractStateType: net.corda.finance.contracts.asset.Cash$State`
+7. Run `run vaultQuery contractStateType: net.corda.finance.contracts.asset.Cash$State`
     from PartyA to inspect the amount of cash issued.
 It should be for the same amount of the payment sent to the issuer's account.

 ## Starting the issuer daemon

-1. Start the daemon via the main method in `Main.kt` from IntelliJ.
+1. Start the daemon either via the main method in `Main.kt` from IntelliJ or from the JAR created above with `java -jar daemon-0.1.jar`.
 The daemon should start and present you with a simple command line interface.
 The daemon requires a number of command line parameters.
 The main ones to know are:
    ```